It's an exciting year for Auburn's Culinary Science Program.

 The new home for the e program, The Tony and Libba Rane Culinary Science Center, opened Aug.
 16. The building features two new facilities that simultaneously work as a hands-on experience for culinary science students and serve the community.

 “What I am excited about for the Rane center is the ability to experience and work in a world-class lab.
-It has been insane working with high-tech equipment and it is just so fun cooking in the labs we have,” Ansley said.
+It has been insane working with high-tech equipment and it is just so fun cooking in the labs we have,” Nease said.

 The Rane center isn’t just for high-tech equipment and nice kitchens, though.

-“Being trained in this world-class culinary school will give me the upper hand once I graduate," Ansley said.
+“Being trained in this world-class culinary school will give me the upper hand once I graduate," Nease said.
 "The whole country is talking about this new program and school, and once we graduate the industry will know that students who come from Auburn are next level.”

 Auburn University’s Culinary Science program is one of six educational programs in the United States that has been certified by the World Association of Chefs Societies.